 History, mission and vision

 Founded in 1997 as the Center for Entrepreneurship and Commercialization, the Center for Entrepreneruship's vision and mission is to provide a state-of-the-art entrepreneurship curriculum and research base not only for potential student entrepreneurs and scholars, but for people in the many organizations that interact with small, entrepreneurial, and family-owned businesses on a daily basis.
-The CEC seeks collaborative efforts between students and faculty from across the university to remove barriers and create gateways to entrepreneurism.
+The center seeks collaborative efforts between students and faculty from across the university to remove barriers and create gateways to entrepreneurism.

 The University of Cincinnati's Entrepreneurship program is ranked one of the best in the United States by Entrepreneur Magazine, the Princeton Review, and Success Magazine.
 It was chosen as one of just 15 programs across 34 countries spotlighted by the AACSB, and received a First Place Global Consortium of Entrepreneurship Centers (GCEC) Award for Interdisciplinary Collaboration in Entrepreneurship from a field of 225 entrepreneurship centers around the globe.